diogojesusdev/octoflows/_docs/3) EXPERIMENTS.md

 python _run_experiments.py
 ```

-Afterwards, you can visualize the results using the Planners Analysis Streamlit dashboard:
+After the experiments are complete, you can visualize the results using the Planners Analysis Streamlit dashboard:

 ```bash
 cd _metadata_analysis